The notcat notification server

 Sends a notification to the notification server.

-The summary and body arguments, as well as the aAchiItU
+The summary and body arguments, as well as the aAchiItU flags, configure the notification (the man page describes the meaning of each of these flags).

-specifies printing the ID of the created notification to standard output.
+-p configures notcat to print the ID of the created notification to standard output.

 Remote actions

-A particular feature of notcat, on both the client and server side, is support for remote actions, advertised as the x-notlib-remote-actions
+A particular feature of notcat, on both the client and server side, is support for remote actions, advertised as the x-notlib-remote-actions capability.

 This extension to the typical Desktop Notifications API allows action invocation to happen through the same API as other notification-related methods.

-The following example includes the notcat invoke
+The following example includes the notcat invoke command, which relies on this capability.

 Example usage

-This setup is to display notifications within waybar.
+This setup displays notifications within waybar.

 "custom/notcat": {